jamesward/kotlin-universe-catalog/README.md

 TODO:
-- Automatic updating from dependabot?
-Or Maven Central & Google Maven?
+- Channels (stable, rc, beta, alpha)
-- Tests ?
+  - Using an RC can result in an older version than stable
-- Channels (stable, beta, alpha)
+  - How will dependabot bump? stable always stable, rcs always rcs, etc?